cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 <script src="{{ '/assets/js/hide_if_mac_os.js' | absolute_url }}"></script>

 checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
-It's currently only compatible with MacOS but a Windows release is coming soon.
+It's currently only compatible with MacOS but a Windows release is coming soon, although you can create a VM in Linux using [this guide](https://vmra1n.cumbox.best).

 Note that the checkra1n jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.